rpeszek/my-blogs/posts/2022-01-10-ts-types-part3.md

 **_We have falsified the error message from TS._**

 OO is complex and type design issues are not uncommon among OO languages, this could be one of them.
 On the other hand, preventing `{bye: "world!"} === {hello: "world!"}` from compiling seems useful from a pragmatic point of view.
+It is possible that this behavior is intentional.

 I see 2 possible conclusions

-1. This is a bug caused by a complexity of semantic rules
+1. This is a bug caused by a complexity of TS's semantic rules
-2. This is a feature indicating the complexity of semantic rules
+2. This is a feature indicating that the rules are indeed complex

 ### `===` semantics, what's an overlap?